tikv/rfcs/text/2020-03-11-versioned-kv.md

   the current timestamp by default
 - Delete/BatchDelete - Deletes all versions of a specified key (`key:cur_ts -> delete`)
-- DeleteRange - Deletes all versions of key in a range using rocksdb DeleteRange
+- DeleteRange - Deletes all versions of key in a range using RocksDB DeleteRange

-The above fetch operations(get/scan) can use `rocksdb prefix_extractor` to improve the performance of iterator seek. `key: ts-> delete` indicates that all data before the `ts` has been deleted.
+The above fetch operations(get/scan) can use RocksDB `prefix_extractor` to improve the performance of iterator seek. `key: ts-> delete` indicates that all data before the `ts` has been deleted.
+Here the `delete` is same as the delete tombstone in RocksDB.

 ### Version recycling